DS4PS/data-driven-management-textbook/_posts/2019-02-08-ch15-effective-teams.md

 The readings this week spent a great deal of time discussing social learning, idea flow, and happiness and the impact it has on productivity in the workplace, and the role that leaders can play to foster this culture.

 ## Chapter Summaries
-Building Effective Teams

 Team 1
 William Seeley
 Lauren Zajac
-Overviews and Summaries of Readings

 •	Social Physics: CH3 idea flow
 •	SCRUM: CH7 happiness